Home/Blog/Ontario Take-Home Pay 2026: Exactly How Much Tax You Pay on Every Salary

 Calculate Your Exact Take-Home Pay

-The numbers above are estimates using standard credits and a typical payroll structure.
+The numbers above are calculated using the verified 2026 CRA rates and standard credits.
 Your actual take-home depends on union dues, pension deductions, employer-provided benefits, additional tax credits, and whether you claim other deductions.
 The Canadian salary and tax calculator lets you model all 13 provinces, optional RRSP contributions, and custom scenarios - results update as you type.

 Run your own numbers with our free Canadian-tax-aware calculator.